Download This Sample

-- Swans breed and mate in freshwater such as marshes, ponds, lakes, and slow-flowing rivers.
+- Swans breed and mate in freshwaters such as marshes, ponds, lakes, and slow-flowing rivers.

-- Swans are able to mate at 2 years old and usually start during the winter season.
+- Swans can mate at 2 years old and usually start during the winter season.

 - Some swans don’t find their mate until they are 7 years old.